amasky/ram/README.md

 * visualize the locations model predicted
 * multi-scale glimpse
 * models to solve "Translated MNIST" task
-* search for the better hyper-paramters
+* search for the better hyper-parameters

 ## Dependencies
 Python(2 or 3), Chainer, scikit-learn, tqdm